Vladkarok/tutorials/pve-setup.md

 https://privsec.dev/posts/linux/using-native-zfs-encryption-with-proxmox/

-First, boot into the initramfs.
-On the startup menu, press `e` to edit the boot argument.
+First, boot into the initramfs.<br>
+To do this on the startup menu, press `e` to edit the boot argument.
 Remove `root=ZFS=rpool/ROOT/pve-1 boot=zfs` from the argument and press `enter`.
 ![](manpics/../man_pics/entermenu.png)

 Load in the `zfs` kernel module: